TorchedSammy/blog/content/posts/emptiness.md

 I like sharing things, sometimes too much.
 Not too much as in personal matters as there isn't anything going on in my personal life but a lot of things that I find or like to talk about and I frequently feel like I am a pest that no one likes.
+Usually if I mention this in places as well, anyone trying to comfort or help doesn't feel genuine at all.

+I would really rather just lay in bed all day and think about nothing.
+After all, I mostly feel like nothing but a person no one cares about and someone who tries to be liked while still being disliked.
+I still want to be productive, I even made a short post about it but it only helps when I want to work on a project.

+Ever since this pandemic started and everyone's been forced to stay at home, I realized how boring my life is. it's why I sometimes do crave for attention or acknowledgement, recognition, anything at all